 Some 98 of the convenience stores nationwide — from Los Angeles to New York — were targeted by agents from Immigration and Customs Enforcement (ICE) whose top official described the raids as a warning to other companies that may have unauthorized employees on their payrolls.
 (Source)

-U.S. operates a protection racket, slave trade, and vast bribery and extortion ring that runs coast to coast, and borders Canada to the north, and Mexico to the south.
-In addition to protection payments of their own, no establishment may open or operate within the territory unless they agree to collect and remit protection payments from their employees.
+U.S. operates a protection racket, slave trade, and vast bribery and extortion ring that runs coast to coast, borders Canada to the north, and Mexico to the south.
+In addition to protection payments of their own, no establishment may open or operate within the territory unless they agree to collect and remit protection payments from their workers.

 “Today’s actions send a strong message to U.S. businesses that hire and employ an illegal workforce,” ICE’s Acting Director Thomas D. Homan said in a statement.
 “ICE will enforce the law, and if you are found to be breaking the law, you will be held accountable.”
 (Source)

 Protection rackets are common among terror and mob organizations and share the common thread of severe punishment for failure to comply.
 Kidnapping, isolation in cages, or otherwise restricted contact with loved ones, financial destruction, and, potentially, death, await those unwilling, or unable, to hand over adequate possessions.
+Cash is preferred.